telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/working-with-content-controls.md

 # Working with Content Controls Programmatically

-This article shows some examples of how you can insert content controls or access existing and modify their properties from the code.
-In RadRichTextBox, the content controls are marked with annotations and you can manipulate them as such.
-Detailed information is available in the [Manipulating Annotations]({%slug wordsprocessing-model-document-elements-manipulating-annotations%}) topic.
+This article shows some examples of how you can insert content controls, access existing and modify their properties from the code.
+In the RadWordsProcessing library, the content controls are marked with annotations and you can manipulate them as such.
+Additional information is available in the [Manipulating Annotations]({%slug wordsprocessing-model-document-elements-manipulating-annotations%}) topic as well.

 ## Manipulate Existing Content Controls